Dunure castle’s sunset

 My birthday in December just appeared like magic.
-Honestly, it didn’t seem like a year since my last birthday day out – Outlander birthday with Storm Frank.
+Honestly, it didn’t seem like a year since my last birthday day out, an Outlander birthday with Storm Frank.

 So, I thought … there’s so much to see and photograph here in Ayrshire where I live.
 Why not just stay close to home?